maclark999/many-to-many-practice/README.md

   X A ProductReview is a join between a user and a product.
 Also has a title, a rating and a description.
 This is incomplete, it is missing routes, a controller, a view folder and views.

- XThere is a Reviews Index page that has tables of all of the ProductReviews and CompanyReviews.
+ X There is a Reviews Index page that has tables of all of the ProductReviews and CompanyReviews.
 We need to add the User who wrote the review to the table.

-- The last devs didn't add any associations to our models.
+ X The last devs didn't add any associations to our models.
 We need to add them.
 Companies have products.
 Look at the Schema and try to decide what belongs to what.

 - The last devs wrote no Validations.
 We need to add Validations on Product, ProductReview and CompanyReview:

--  Product MUST have a company_id.
+- X Product MUST have a company_id.

--  ProductReview MUST have  title, description, product_id, user_id and a rating.
+-  X ProductReview MUST have  title, description, product_id, user_id and a rating.

--  CompanyReview MUST have title, description, company_id,  user_id and   rating.
+-  X CompanyReview MUST have title, description, company_id,  user_id and   rating.